A Theory of Atomic Beamforming: Atomic Beamforming with a Single Vapor Cell

-To support this, generalized signal and noise models for RARE are derived, incorporating spatially varying quantum states.
-Our analysis demonstrates that RAREs exhibit isotropic quantum antenna behavior only when the vapor cell is sufficiently short.
-In contrast, long vapor cells exhibit directional reception patterns, enabling \emph{single-antenna atomic beamforming}.
+Building on the preceding “myth and reality” discussion, this section derives generalized signal and noise models that account for the spatial variation of the atomic quantum state.
+Our analysis shows that a RARE behaves as an isotropic quantum antenna only when the vapor cell is sufficiently short.
+By contrast, when the vapor cell is long, a directional receive beam naturally emerges, enabling atomic beamforming with a single vapor cell.

-\subsection{{ Mathematical} Characterization of Signal, Noise, and SNR}
+\subsection{Mathematical Characterization of Signal, Noise, and SNR}

-To establish comprehensive signal and noise models, it is essential to derive a closed-form expression for the photocurrent decomposition in \eqref{eq:decom}.
-On the strong LO condition, $\Omega_l \gg |\Omega_{s,n}(t,z)|$, the susceptibility at position $z$ and $t$ can be linearized as
+To establish comprehensive signal and noise models, we first derive a closed-form expression for the photocurrent decomposition in \eqref{eq:decom}. { In practical systems, the LO field is usually orders of magnitude stronger than the signal field, i.e., $|E_{l}|\gg|E_{s}| $.
+This strong-LO condition arises because the LO source is placed close to the vapor cell, (e.g., 0.1$\sim$1 m), whereas the signal source is often tens to thousands of meters away.
+Due to wireless path loss, the incident signal power is typically $10^2$ to $10^6$ times weaker than that of the LO power when the two sources operate with comparable transmit powers. } Under the strong-LO condition, the susceptibility can be accurately linearized around $\Omega_l$: